austintgriffith/delegated-execution-subscriptions/README.md

-# 🕰️⚙️ Delegated Execution Subscriptions [EIP1337 & EIP948]
+# 🕰️⚙️ Delegated Execution Subscriptions [EIP1337/EIP948]

+> Recurring Ethereum transactions executed through an identity proxy using a single, replayed meta transaction.

 A subscriber deploys and funds a proxy (identity) contract.
 Then, any whitelisted etherless account signs a single off-chain meta transaction that will be periodically sent on-chain to trigger an Ethereum transaction.
 This transaction can be sending ETH, interacting with a contract, or even deploying a new contract.

-This project is the culmination of months of research and of two previous POCs:
+This project is the culmination of months of research and two previous POCs:

 [**Bouncer Proxy**](https://github.com/austintgriffith/bouncer-proxy)
     The bouncer-proxy POC demonstrated how an identity contract could be deployed as a proxy and then interacted with using meta transactions.
 Etherless accounts could be whitelisted and sign off-chain transactions which are then submitted on-chain by incentivized relayers, cryptographically proven, and used to execute typical Ethereum transactions.